nextapps-de/mikado/README.md

 ### Bundles

+The bundles export all features to the public class identifier e.g. `Mikado.register()`.

-The abbreviations used at the end of the filenames:
+The abbreviations used at the end of the filenames indicates:

 - `bundle` All features included, Mikado is available on `window.Mikado`
 - `light` Only basic features are included, Mikado is available on `window.Mikado`